Reconstructing Point Sets from Distance Distributions: Experimental Results

 \subsection{Beltway Recovery on Simulated Data}

-We next use the proposed approach to perform the beltway recovery experiments where the points lie on a loop.
+We next use the proposed distance distribution matching approach to perform the beltway recovery experiments where the points lie on a loop.
 To the best of our knowledge, our approach is the first practical approach that can solve the large-scale beltway problem efficiently.
 Note that the exhaustive search is impractical even when $N$ is small but $M$ is large \cite{Lemke2003}.
 Hence we only present the recovery results obtained using the proposed approach here.
 We uniformly sample $N$ points from a loop of length $L=d_{\min}+d_{\max}$, where $d_{\min}$ is the minimum distance between two different points and $d_{\max}$ is the maximum pairwise distance.
 When $N=10$, we set $d_{\min}=1e^{-2}$ and $d_{\max}=1$.
 The distance $d_k$ is also corrupted with a white Gaussian noise: $w_k\sim\mathcal{N}(0,\xi^2)$, where $\xi\in\set{0,1e^{-3}, 3e^{-3}, 5e^{-3},7e^{-3},9e^{-3}}$.
-The quantization step is set to $\Delta l=1e^{-3}$, creating $M=\frac{L}{\Delta l}=1.01e^3$ possible locations for the $10$-points case.
+The quantization step is set to $\lambda=1e^{-3}$, creating $M=\frac{L}{\lambda}=1.01e^3$ possible locations for the $10$-points case.
+The runtime is about 1s for each noise level in a random trial.
 When $N=100$, we set $d_{\min}=1e^{-4}$ and $d_{\max}=1$.
-The standard deviation of the white Gaussian noise is chosen from $\xi\in\set{0,1e^{-5},3e^{-5},5e^{-5},7e^{-5},9e^{-5}}$ as before, and the quantization step is set to $\Delta l=1e^{-5}$, creating $M=\frac{L}{\Delta l}=1.0001e^5$ possible locations for the $100$-points case.
-The recovery results are shown in Fig. \ref{fig:bw_compare}.
+The standard deviation of the white Gaussian noise is chosen from $\xi\in\set{0,1e^{-5},3e^{-5},5e^{-5},7e^{-5},9e^{-5}}$ as before, and the quantization step is set to $\lambda=1e^{-5}$, creating $M=\frac{L}{\lambda}=1.0001e^5$ possible locations for the $100$-points case.
+The runtime is about 1$\sim$1.5 hours for each noise level in a random trial.
+The recovery results across $100$ random trials are shown in Fig. \ref{fig:bw_compare}.
 We can see that the proposed approach is able to reconstruct all the point locations correctly when there is only quantization error and no measurement noise, i.e. $\xi=0$.
-When measurement noise is added to the distance, the proposed approach could still perform a partial reconstruction.
+When measurement noise is added, the proposed approach could still recover some of the points correctly.